Blood sugar test

 Hormones made in the body help control blood glucose level.

-Random blood sugar; Blood sugar level; Fasting blood sugar; Glucose test
+Random blood sugar; Blood sugar level; Fasting blood sugar; Glucose test; Diabetic screening - blood sugar test; Diabetes - blood sugar test

 How the Test is Performed